-In the third column of Table 4 we report estimates that measure the degree of task juggling with the number of new opened cases $\nu{i,q}$, i.e. the number of assigned cases for which the judge holds the first hearing.
-Also in this cases all the estimates are statistically significant and the signs correspond to the prediction of the theory.
-Using the corresponding IV estimates of the fourth column to compare the size of the effects, ten fewer newly opened cases in a quarter (an 8% decrease of this indicator of task juggling, at the mean of 127 new opened cases per quarter), reduces the duration of assigned cases by 7.9 days (a 3% improvement).
-To achieve the same effect with more standardized effort per quarter the representative judge would have to increase it by 4.6 units.
-So, in this case, an 8% decrease of task juggling has the same effect as a 4% increase in standardized effort.
-If the average number of hearings per case is S = 3.2, this means 14.7 more hearings per quarters.
+In the third column of Table 4 we report estimates that measure the degree of task juggling as the number of active cases $A{i,q}$ on the desk of each judge at the end of a quarter.
+Also in this column all the estimates are statistically significant at standard levels and the signs correspond to the predictions of the theory.
+Using the corresponding IV estimates of the fourth column to compare the size of the effects, ten fewer active cases in a quarter (approximately a 5% decrease of this indicator of task juggling, at the mean of 210 active cases per quarter) reduce the duration of assigned cases by 6.2 days (a 2% improvement).
+To achieve the same effect with more standardized effort per quarter the representative judge would have to increase it by 5.3 units.
+So, in this case, a 5% decrease of task juggling has the same effect as a 4% increase in standardized effort.
+If the average number of hearings per case is S = 3.2, 5.3 units of standardized effort mean approximately 17 more hearings per quarters.